 Why beans cause gas?

 A lot of bacteria reside in large intestines because they are responsible for breaking down the molecules which our body cannot break otherwise.
 Large intestines also release the vitamins which are absorbed in the blood.
-These bacterial microbes also comprise enzymes that break oligosaccharid polymers into much less complex carbohydrates.
-Carbon dioxide, hydrogen and nitrogen are the 3 gases released by these bacteria as part of a fermentation process.
+These bacterial microbes also comprise enzymes that break oligosaccharide polymers into much less complex carbohydrates.
+Carbon dioxide, hydrogen, and nitrogen are the 3 gases released by these bacteria as part of a fermentation process.
 And 1/3rd of these bacteria can produce methane as well.

 Also read: Amazing Home Remedies To Get Rid Of Gas And Bloating